componitable/editable/Readme.md

 This module provides an api for the other modules to use.
 It is intended to provide neat wrappers for the shared functionality between all these other renderers.

+### Events

+The module exports an [event emitter](https://github.com/component/emitter).
+Editor Components should always emmit events on this so that they can be handled easilly at a universal level.

 ### editable.forEach(elements, fn)

-Equivalent to `Array.prototype.forEach` but works on sudo-arrays like NodeList and also treats non-arrays as single element arrays.
+Equivalent to `Array#forEach` but works on sudo-arrays like NodeList and also treats non-arrays as single element arrays and performs `document.querySelectorAll` on strings.
 This lets you easilly make functions that can be called with one or many elements equivalently.

 ### editable.click(elements, fn)

-Handle click for one or many elements, and call the function with the element and the MouseEvent.
+Handle click for one or many elements (anything accepted by `forEach`), and call the function with the element and the MouseEvent.

 ### editable.blur(elements, fn)

-Handle the blur event, same as click above.
+Handle the blur event for one or many elements (anything accepted by `forEach`), and call the function with the element.

 ### editable.attribute(element, name, [value])